The Indian Runner: Cast

 Additional cast members include Benicio del Toro as Miguel and Harry Crews and Eileen Ryan as the Bakers.
+Enzo Rossi, Patricia Arquette's son, plays Rafael.

 Production

-The film was shot partially in Plattsmouth, Nebraska, and Omaha, Nebraska.
+The film was shot partially in Plattsmouth, Nebraska, Ralston, Nebraska, and Omaha, Nebraska.
 Joe wears the uniform of a Cass County Sheriff's Deputy in the film.

 Producer Don Phillips gave Penn's screenplay to two producers, who liked it but felt that the ending was not commercial enough to interest a Hollywood studio.
 Phillips' friend Thom Mount, who had his own production company and was a big fan of Penn's work, thought that they might interest a studio if they could get a movie star like Tom Cruise interested in appearing in the film.
 Penn spotted Mortensen in the film Fresh Horses and was drawn to the actor's "angularity, a severity to his handsomeness," that he thought would be perfect for the role of Frank.

 Penn and Phillips sent Mortensen the script while he was making Young Guns II in Tucson, Arizona and flew there to meet with him.
 The actor agreed to star in Penn's film.
 Penn had Morse and Mortensen rehearse their pivotal scene in a bar for two weeks.
 The director had a bar set up in a gymnasium which allowed the actors to blow off steam by shooting baskets in between rehearsals.
 While making the film, Penn felt that Mortensen's "inherent kindness" was too visible and had him work with a member of the Hells Angels motorcycle club that the director knew in order to acquire an edginess that Penn felt necessary for the character.